GomezMig03/Arch-Hyprland/README.md

 - [YOUTUBE-LINK](https://youtu.be/wQ70lo7P6vA?si=_QcbrNKh_Bg0L3wC)
 - [YOUTUBE-Hyprland-Playlist](https://youtube.com/playlist?list=PLDtGd5Fw5_GjXCznR0BzCJJDIQSZJRbxx&si=iaNjLulFdsZ6AV-t)

-### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧
+### 🪧 ANNOUNCEMENT 🪧

+- This is a fork of [Ja.KooLit's Arch-Hyprland](https://github.com/JaKooLit/Arch-Hyprland)
 - This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked here [`Hyprland-Dots`](https://github.com/JaKooLit/Hyprland-Dots) .
+Dotfiles can be checked here [`dotfiles`](https://github.com/GomezMig03/dotfiles) .
 During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
 - Hyprland-Dots use are constantly evolving / improving. you can check CHANGELOGS here [`Hyprland-Dots-Changelogs`](https://github.com/JaKooLit/Hyprland-Dots/wiki/Changelogs)
 - Since the Hyprland-Dots are evolving, some of the screenshots maybe old
-- the wallpaper offered to be downloaded towards the end is from this [`REPO`](https://github.com/JaKooLit/Wallpaper-Bank)

 > [!IMPORTANT]
 > install a backup tool like `snapper` or `timeshift`. and Backup your system before installing hyprland using this script (HIGHLY RECOMMENDED)